jara001/f1tenth-rules/rules.md

 3. The algorithms must not intentionally hinder the opponent or perform any damage to it.
 Specifically, manoeuvres such as deliberate crowding of a car beyond the edge of the track or any other abnormal change of direction are strictly prohibited.
 The referees will have the final say in whether a driver is in violation of the rule.

-4. The head-to-head race will be organized as a single-elimination knockout tournament with brackets seeded by results of the qualification.
-For example, with 8 teams, the bracket of the first round will be (#1 vs. #8, #2 vs. #7, #3 vs. #6, and #4 vs. #5).
+4. The head-to-head race will be organized as a double-elimination tournament with two brackets seeded by results of the qualification.

+5. The two winners of each bracket will qualify to compete in the Final Four rafce.
+This final tournament will feature a single elimination bracket.

-5. Before the start of **each** head-to-head race, **both** teams will be tested for obstacle avoidance and are required to use the same code for the race.
+6. Before the start of **each** head-to-head race, **both** teams will be tested for obstacle avoidance and are required to use the same code for the race.
 Any violations to this rule could result in disqualification of the violating team (up to the organizers).

+7. Teams that fail to pass the obstacle avoidance test will have the option to race on the condition that they do not overtake the opponent.

+    1. If the team fails to pass the obstacle avoidance test and overtakes the opponent, the team will be disqualified.
+    2. The team that failed the obstacle avoidance is permitted to use manual control when the car is 5 meters behind the opponent to slow down the car and avoid overtaking.
+    3. The faulty team is not allowed to use manual control to speed up the car and overtake the opponent.
+    4. The faulty team can only overtake the opponent if the opponent crashes.

-6. One head-to-head race consists of two teams racing against each other.
+8. One head-to-head race consists of two teams racing against each other.
 One race has a dedicated timeslot of around 10 minutes.
 If one team is not showing up in these 10 minutes and let their car race, the other team won.
 If at some point along the race a car is not able to drive anymore (e.g. hardware issue, software not running etc.) and the teams are not able to restart the car withing the 10 minutes, the other team wins the race.
 No time extensions are given and after the 10 minutes we move on to the next time slot and the next team.

-7. Each of the competing cars starts at its own starting line.
-Starting lines will be located at the opposite parts of the track.
+9. Both competing cars start from the same starting line used in the qualifications.

+    1. The teams will start in a staggered formation.
+    2. The team that ranked higher in qualifications starts with the front bumper longitudinally at the finish line, and the center of the car is laterally 15cm to the right of the centerline.
+    3. The team that ranked lower in qualifications starts with the front bumper longitudinally 114 cm behind the finish line, and the center of the car is laterally 15cm to the left of the centerline.

-8. Overtaking may be carried out on either the right or the left.
+10. Overtaking may be carried out on either the right or the left.

-9. As opposed to time trials, no reconfiguration is allowed during the race, except after the crash, as described below.
+11. As opposed to time trials, no reconfiguration is allowed during the race, except after a crash, as described below.

-10. Ultimately, organizers reserve the right to assign blame in the case of vehicle collision in the head-to-head tournament.
+12. Ultimately, organizers reserve the right to assign blame in the case of vehicle collision in the head-to-head tournament.

+13. The race stewards will utilize a system of colored flags to communicate with the teams.
+The flags are as follows:

+    1. **Checkered flag**: The steward holds a checkered flag in each hand, one for each team.
+A flag is raised if the team is on the last lap.
+The flag is dropped and then waved when the team finishes and wins the current round.
+    2. **Red flag**: The steward holds a red flag in each hand, one for each team.
+A flag is raised if a race-stopping car crash occurs.
+The flag is dropped after all cars are stopped, and the team representatives are allowed to approach the track.
+After the crash is resolved by the stewards, the flag is dropped and the race resumes.
+    3. **Yellow flag**: The steward holds a yellow flag in each hand, one for each team.
+A flag is raised if the team is warned for a rule violation.
+    4. **Black flag**: The steward holds the black flag in each hand, one for each team.
+A flag is raised if the team is disqualified.
+The flag is dropped after the disqualified team stops the car and leaves the track.
+The opponent is allowed to continue the race till completion of the set number of laps.
+    5. **Green flag**: Optional - raised to signal that the race is safe to continue.
+The flag is dropped after the race resumes.
+      - The flag assignment is done at the start based on the qualification results.
+The team with the higher qualification result that starts on the right side of the track is assigned the flag set in the right hand.
+The team with the lower qualification result that starts on the left side of the track is assigned the flag set in the left hand.

+14. Collisions are judged by the referees.

+    1. Collisions with track boundaries do not stop the race.
+The team that crashed into the track boundary must fix the track and place the car at the location of the crash.
+The opponent is allowed to continue.
+The crashed team bears the burden of the time spent on fixing the track and placing the car.
+    2. Light side-bumps and slow-speed nudges are not penalized and do not stop the race.
+    High-impact crashes that result in the displacement of one or both cars on crash result in a stoppage of the race.
+    3. If a car crashes into the opponent, the referees will judge which car is at fault.
+    4. Both cars will be restarted at the location of the crash, with the at-fault car placed behind the other car by 2 meters.
+    5. A crash is not considered a warning unless judged by the referees.
+    6. Crashes that result in a warning include but are not limited to “malicious” crashes where the autonomous car did not attempt to slow down or steer away from the opponent.
+      - Under special circumstances, the referees may decide to give a warning to a team with the option of stopping the race to address the issue.
+The team has a maximum of 5 minutes to fix the issue and resume the race.
+    7. After 3 warnings, the team is disqualified and the opponent automatically wins.

 ### 2.5.2 Requirements for qualification

 1. The team has successfully completed the Time Trial.
 2. The car must be equipped with front foam bumper, e.g., [TRA7436](https://traxxas.com/products/parts/7436) + [TRA7437](https://traxxas.com/products/parts/7437) +  [TRA7415X](https://traxxas.com/products/parts/7415X).
 This solution is compatible with _Slash_.
 Model of _Ford Fiesta_ already has this bumper.
+3. The car must be equipped with a rear bumper which is at least as high as the front bumper.
-3. The car has to be easily perceivable by the opponent’s LiDAR.
+4. The car has to be easily perceivable by the opponent’s LiDAR.
 Therefore, the car must occupy a space of size at least 12×12 cm at every horizontal plane between 10 to 30 cm above the ground.
-4. The car needs to provide beforehand that is is able to avoid static and dynamic obstacles.
+5. The car needs to provide beforehand that is is able to avoid static and dynamic obstacles.
 This is evaluated by the race referess with a test:
    1. The cars need to run 1 lap around the racetrack that includes static and dynamic obstacles
    2. These obstacles contain of size up to 35×32×30 cm, made from LiDAR perceivable material (e.g., cardboard).
    3. The racecars must show their ability to avoid those obstacles